 This is one of my favorite summer salads because it’s very crunchy and refreshing.
 The combination of chickpeas and peppers brings a bit of sweetness and heartiness to this salad.
 Chickpeas are an awesome addition to any meal because they provide many great health benefits.
-Some of these include: control blood sugar, contain high fiber (which improves digestion and make you feel fuller), help weight loss, protect against heart disease and cancer, great source of protein and essential minerals.
+Some of these include: controlling blood sugar, containing high fiber (which improves digestion and make you feel fuller), helping weight loss, protecting against heart disease and cancer, great source of protein and essential minerals.
 So they really do pack a punch in such a tiny little legume.
 To read more about the benefits of chickpeas check out this article.

 1 cup of chickpeas (canned or cooked)

 1/4 of tsp of olive oil ( I really like the Terra Delyssa Organic Olive Oil)

 1/4 of a red onion finely chopped